clefebvre/libadvaita/doc/migrating-to-breakpoints.md

 # Migrating to Breakpoints

-Libadwaita 1.4 introduces [class@Breakpoint] and new adaptive widgets that can integrate with it, while deprecating the old widgets.
+Libadvaita 1.4 introduces [class@Breakpoint] and new adaptive widgets that can integrate with it, while deprecating the old widgets.

 # Start Using `AdwToolbarView`